-If you know you’re interested in getting into nursing, or you have taken our nursing quiz and have discovered nursing is for you, the next step is to choose the right nursing program.
+If you know you’re interested in getting into nursing and have discovered nursing is for you, the next step is to choose the right nursing program.

 Before You Enroll

 - If you wish to spend less time in a classroom setting, pursuing an Associate’s Degree in Nursing or a diploma from an approved program may be best, as both take between two and three years to complete.

 - If you want an administrative position within the nursing field, consider enrolling in a Bachelor’s of Science in Nursing (BSN) program, and perhaps a Master’s in Nursing shortly after.
 More and more, the BSN is becoming an employers’ preference for admin positions.
 It’s also worth noting that specialized nursing fields require more schooling.

 - If you already have a bachelor’s degree, you may apply to certain nursing programs for medical training.

 - If you are a registered nurse interested in more education, enroll in “bridge programs” (e.g., RN to BSN program) to improve your career and salary outlook.

 Each level of education prepares nursing students for one of the National Council Licensure Examinations (NCLEX-RN or NCLEX-PN), which all nursing students must pass one of in order to work as a nurse.
 Weigh the pros and cons of the different nursing paths on our site.